madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 - *Yet, there <span style="color: red;">is</span> a common thread:*

-  - A way to communicate the task to the processor.
+  - A program is a way to communicate the task to the processor.

   - Just different ways to represent the same task.

 #### You are not teaching the task to the processor--you are just specifying the task differently.
 The processor already knows how to add two numbers.